Quantum Healing Pathways

 Traditional settings and uses of drum circles

-Traditionally, African drum circles were used in various settings such as communal gatherings, celebrations, rituals, or as a form of social communication.
+Traditionally, this method were used in various settings such as communal gatherings, celebrations, rituals, or as a form of social communication.
 The rhythm of the drum circle often mirrored the heartbeat of the community, carrying the tribe’s collective emotions and messages, from joy and celebration to grief and warning signals.

 Sacredness of the Drum in African Culture